-- It records a transaction even before the payment is received hence a payment that is yet to be received will need to be tracked until the payment is made by the customer.
+- It records a transaction even before the payment is received; hence a pending payment is tracked until the customer makes payment.

-- Sales account has cumulative information on the sales ledger and hence might not be worth the efforts unless something goes wrong terribly.
+- The sales account has cumulative information on the sales ledger and hence might not be worth the efforts unless something goes wrong terribly.

-- It amounts can be posted in the sales account as frequent as every day or maybe recorded once in a month (month-end closing).
+- Its amount can be posted in the sales account as frequently as every day or maybe recorded once in a month (month-end closing).

 - The general ledger does not contain detailed information on the sales account since it will be a lot of information for the general ledger regarding one account.
 Instead, they will have all the minute details regarding sales information.

-- Initially, They were maintained manually by hand but with technological advancement, It is an offbeat term.
+- Initially, They were maintained manually, but with technological advancement, It is an offbeat term.
 Although a user can search for a particular sale using the sale information like invoice number or amount or the sale date, he or she is accessing the sales ledger.

-- It is an important information provider when detailed information regarding a particular transaction is required.
+- It is a relevant information provider when detailed information regarding a particular transaction is required.

-- Auditors tend to peep into the sales ledger by looking at random sales invoices to investigate the company’s reported sales figure.
+- Auditors tend to peep into the sales ledger by looking at random sales invoices to investigate the company’s reported sales figures.

-- It contains all information regarding any sale that has been done by a business regardless of the payment being received.
+- It contains all the information regarding any sale done, regardless of the status of the payment.